herts-astrostudents/Code-Review/README.md

 ## Doing the tasks

-0. First time setup `./code-review.sh first-time-setup` (run this only once ever)
+0. First time setup `./code-review.sh first-time-setup herts-astrostudents` (run this only once ever)
 1. `./code-review.sh start-next-task <NAME>`
 2. Do the task, using git to track progress if you want
 3. `./code-review.sh finish-task <NAME>`